Sumatran striped rabbit: Biology

 As the species is rare, nocturnal and found only in remote forests, little is known about it.
 The local people do not have a name for the Sumatran rabbit because they are not aware that the species even exists.
 Indeed, the vernacular terminology for "rabbit" in Indonesia is either borrowed from other languages to refer to foreign species of rabbit (arnab from the Arabic أرنب and kelinci from the Dutch word konijntje) or not distinguished to that of felines (kucing e.g. kucing belanda or kucing tapai).

 The rabbit rests in the burrows of other animals.
 It usually eats the stalk and leaves of understory plants, but captive rabbits eat grain, and tropical fruits.

 Habitat and range

-This species is said to be endemic and is native to the Barisan Mountains in Sumatra, Indonesia in north-west Sumatra.
+This species is said to be endemic and is native to the Barisan Mountains in northwest Sumatra, Indonesia.
 It has also been found in west and southwest Sumatra, and there is one record from Gunung Leuser National Park.
 It lives in forests at altitudes of 600–1600 metres above sea level.
 It is one of the few lagomorphs that chooses to live in the dense rainforest.
 The Sumatran rabbit also prefers to live more specifically in montane forests with volcanic soil.